Enjoying our puzzle hints?

 Seems like it belongs to: CLASSIC KID GIFTS

-while toys can be pursued, this word is actually part of a different category, which might confuse solvers
+while video games can have titles, this word is actually part of the gifts category, and its presence in the titles category might mislead solvers

 Today's Tricky Traps — Red Herrings Explained